MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-requirements.md

 > [!IMPORTANT]
 >
-> You must run USMT using an account with full administrative permissions, including the following privileges:
+> USMT must run using an account with full administrative permissions, including the following privileges:
 >
 > - SeBackupPrivilege (Back up files and directories)
 > - SeDebugPrivilege (Debug programs)